remichartier/008_SelfDrivingCarAdvancedLaneLinesProject/writeup.md

 ### Pipeline (video)

 #### 1. Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).
+Your pipeline should perform reasonably well on the entire project video (wobbly lines are OK but no catastrophic failures that would cause the car to drive off the road!).

 Here's a [link to my video result](./output_videos/project_video.mp4)